Coronavirus: 4 more test positive, total cases rise to 83 in Rajasthan

-Four more persons tested positive for coronavirus in Rajasthan on Tuesday, taking the total number of COVID-19 cases in the state to 83, an official said.
-Additional Chief Secretary Rohit Kumar Singh said one person each has tested positive from Jhunjhunu, Ajmer, Dungarpur, and Jaipur
+Fourteen more people have tested positive for coronavirus in Rajasthan, taking the total number of COVID-19 cases in the state to 93, an official said on Tuesday.
+Additional Chief Secretary Rohit Kumar Singh said one person each has tested positive from Jhunjhunu, Ajmer, Dungarpur and Jaipur.

-He said the total number of COVID-19 cases in the state has risen to 83.
-Among the 83, seven are evacuees from Iran who had landed at Jodhpur airport recently
+The other 10 are evacuees from Iran who had landed at Jodhpur airport recently, Singh said.
+Seven evacuees had tested positive on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)